 IASME is a small British company that provides information assurance and security guidance and standards for small and medium-sized organisations.
 After a commercial tender, IASME was chosen by the NCSC to take over full responsibility for Cyber Essentials delivery and from 1st April 2020 became the NCSC’s Cyber Essentials Partner.
-IASME sets the professional requirements for organisations to become a Certification Body, delivers training and ongoing professional education for assessors.
-IASME sets the questions for Cyber Essentials, and then processes and oversees the quality of the Certifying Bodies’ submissions.
+IASME sets the professional requirements for organisations to become a Certification Body and delivers training and ongoing professional education for assessors.
+IASME sets the questions for Cyber Essentials and then processes and oversees the quality of the Certifying Bodies’ submissions.

 We’ll now take a look at what you need to do to achieve Cyber Essentials and Cyber Essentials Plus.